-- To maintain a forum for the expression of student views and interests. - •To foster the recognition of student rights and responsibilities. - To serve the students and act at all times in their best interest. - To generate student spirit through extracurricular activities. - .
-To carry out the provisions of the constitution. - To serve as a liaison between the students, faculty and administration directly under their jurisdiction. - · To promote and enforce guidelines of student conduct. - To bear responsibility for the expenditure of monies entrusted to it in the student's behalf.
+The Purpose of the Student Government Association will be: • To maintain a forum for the expression of student views and interests.

+- To foster the recognition of student rights and responsibilities. - To always serve the students and act in their best interest. - · To generate student spirit through extracurricular activities. - To carry out the provisions of the constitution. - To serve as a liaison between the students, faculty and administration directly under their jurisdiction. - To promote and enforce guidelines of student conduct. - To bear responsibility for the expenditure of money entrusted to it in the student's behalf - To make recommendations to the Student Affairs Council concerning student rules and regulations, student conduct, student clubs/organizations, or any other matter that concerns the student body. - To make recommendations to the Academic Affairs Council concerning student rules and regulations as they pertain to academic matters. - To make recommendations to the Executive Cabinet of the College on any matter concerning students which falls directly under their jurisdiction. - To promote and enforce guidelines of student conduct.